go-dash/slice/README.md

 &nbsp;
 #### `_.Reverse(slice)`

-Returns a new slice in reverse order.
+Returns a new array in reverse order.

 ```go
 _int.Reverse([]int{1, 2, 3})